Leases

 The Company determined that the lease contained three separate lease components, each of which represents a right of use that the Company can benefit from on its own and are neither highly dependent nor highly related to each other.
 The Company allocated the consideration among the three lease components based on their relative fair market values.

-In accordance with ASC 842, the lease commenced for one of the lease components in March 2024 and the Company recorded a right-of-use asset of $44.9 million, and a corresponding lease liability of $33.6 million on the lease commencement date; this includes a reclass of $11.3 million from prepaid expenses to right-of-use asset related to build out costs which were determined to be owned by the lessor.
-In March 2025, the Company determined that the lease commenced on the remaining two lease components and recorded right-of-use assets of $76.8 million, and a corresponding lease liability of $78.6 million on the lease commencement date.
+In accordance with ASC 842, Leases, the lease commenced for one of the lease components in March 2024 and the Company recorded a right-of-use asset of $44.9 million, and a corresponding lease liability of $33.6 million on the lease commencement date; this includes a reclass of $11.3 million from prepaid expenses to right-of-use asset related to build out costs which were determined to be owned by the lessor.
 As the exercise of the option to extend the lease term is not reasonably certain, the Company will recognize lease expense for this lease component through February 2034.

-In June 2024, the Company filed a complaint in Massachusetts Superior Court against NW Cambridge Property Owner, LLC, or NWC, the Company’s landlord at 60 First Street.
-While the lawsuit was pending, the Company continued to make the disputed payments under the 60 First Street Lease under protest.
-The disputed payments were recorded within other current assets on the Company’s consolidated balance sheets and was $10.8 million as of and December 31, 2024.
+In June, 2024, the Company filed a complaint in Massachusetts Superior Court against NW Cambridge Property Owner, LLC (“NWC”), the Company’s landlord at 60 First Street, alleging that NWC had breached the 60 First Street Lease by, among other reasons, refusing to provide the Company with certain rental credits for the late delivery of the leased space.
+While this lawsuit is pending, the Company has and is expecting to continue to make certain disputed payments under the 60 First Street Lease under protest.
+As the Company expects this lawsuit to be resolved in its favor and for the payments made under protest to be refunded to the Company, these payments are recorded within other current assets on the Company’s consolidated balance sheets.
+As of December 31, 2024, total payments made under dispute was $10.8 million.

 Arsenal Street, Watertown, Massachusetts Lease

-In August 2024, the Company entered into the third amendment to its existing lease for approximately 16,000 square feet of combined laboratory and office space at 480 Arsenal Street, Watertown Massachusetts, or the 480 Arsenal Amendment.
-In September 2024, the Company entered into a new lease for approximately 48,500 square feet of combined laboratory and office space at 500 Arsenal Street, Watertown, Massachusetts, or the 500 Arsenal Lease.
+In August 2024, the Company entered into the third amendment to its existing lease for approximately 16,000 square feet of combined laboratory and office space at 480 Arsenal Street, Watertown Massachusetts (the “480 Arsenal Amendment”).
+In September 2024, the Company entered into a new lease for approximately 48,500 square feet of combined laboratory and office space at 500 Arsenal Street, Watertown, Massachusetts (the “500 Arsenal Lease”).
 The landlords of the spaces at 480 Arsenal Street and 500 Arsenal Street are affiliates.

 The 500 Arsenal Lease term commenced in December 2024 with a base term of 11 months.
-In December 2024, the Company began constructing improvements to the space, the construction for which was completed in 2025.
-Subsequent to the base term, the Company has an option to extend the lease through August 2028, which it exercised in February 2025.
-The Company secured the lease with a $0.6 million security deposit, which was recorded as restricted cash on the consolidated balance sheets as of December 31, 2025 and 2024.
+Subsequent to the base term, the Company has an option to extend the lease through August 2028.
+The Company secured the lease with a $0.6 million security deposit, which was recorded as restricted cash on the consolidated balance sheets as of December 31, 2024.
 The 500 Arsenal Lease also provides a tenant improvement allowance of $2.4 million and an additional tenant improvement allowance of $1.2 million, which the Company would be obligated to repay to the landlord.
-The Company did not use the additional tenant improvement allowance.

 Accounting Considerations